 Q: Will RutgersFest ever come back again to Rutgers?
 If not, what happened to the money allocated specifically for it?

 A: Unfortunately, due to post-event violence as well as University and municipal safety requirements, the event has been cancelled by University administration.
-The initial $150,000 budget for the event has been reallocated internally amongst the committees to meet student needs for diverse campus programming, including a large spring concert now held indoors in the Rutgers Athletic Center.
+The initial $150,000 budget for the event has been reallocated internally amongst the committees to meet student needs for diverse campus programming, including Beats on the Banks, held in the fall and spring semester in the College Ave Gym.

 Q: How is RUPA organized?
 What positions are there?
 How can I get involved right now?